populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 </details>

+In the plot we have just generated, the black dotted line indicates the mean F<sub>ST</sub> value across all windows, and the red dotted line the 99.9% quantile (so only 0.1% of the windows have F<sub>ST</sub> above that value).
+One way to define outlying windows is to consider as outlier a windows that has F<sub>ST</sub> above the 99.9 % quantile (this value is necessarily arbitrary).

-**Q3:** Compare the peaks of high *F<sub>ST</sub>* in the three subspecies pairs, do they tend to be found in the same position?
+**Q5:** Compare the peaks of high *F<sub>ST</sub>* in the three subspecies pairs, do they tend to be found in the same position?
 Would you expect this to be the case?
 Why/why not?

 <details>
   <summary>click to see answer</summary>

 	Some peaks of high genetic differentiation are shared between some pairs, others are not.
-In general we would not expect them to be the same, since they are indicating signatures of recent selection that we would not expect to act in the same genes.
+In general we would not expect them to be the same, since they are indicating signatures of recent selection that we would not expect to act in the same genes in different populations.
 	However, we do expect, as observed, some peaks to be the same, because the populations are repeated across pairs.
-So, for example, if a certain SNP had been under selection in schweinfurthii recently, after the split with the other two populations, we would expect the regions around it to exhibit high differentiation with respect to the other two.
+So, for example, if a certain SNP had been under selection in schweinfurthii recently, after the split with the other two populations, we would expect the regions around it to exhibit high differentiation with respect to both troglodytes and verus.

  </details>

-**Q4:** Most of the top FST windows come in groups of nearby window with also high FST.
+**Q6:** Most of the top *F<sub>ST</sub>* windows come in groups of nearby window with also high *F<sub>ST</sub>*.
 Can you explain or guess why does that happen?

 <details>